Towards a Uniform Theory of Effectful State Machines: Monads and -theories

-In what follows we occasionally use Haskell-style $\mathsf{do}$-notation: for any $p \in TX$ and $q: X \to TY$ we write $\letTerm{x\leteq p}{q(x)}$ to denote $q^{\klstar}(p) \in TY$; and $p \in T(X\times Y)$ we write $\letTerm{\brks{x,y}\leteq p}{q(x,y)}$.
-A monad $\BBT$ is \emph{finitary} if the underlying functor $T$ is finitary, i.e., $T$ preserves filtered colimits.
+making the $\DO$-notation a fully fledged \emph{internal language} of strong monads. \end{enumerate} \end{remark} A monad $\BBT$ is \emph{finitary} if the underlying functor $T$ is finitary, i.e., $T$ preserves filtered colimits.
 Informally, $T$ being finitary means that $T$ is determined by its action on finite sets.
-In addition, finitary monads admit an equivalent presentation in terms of (finitary) \emph{algebraic theories}\iffull\ as we now outline.\else.\fi \begin{defn}[Algebraic theory] An \emph{algebraic signature} $\Sigma$ consists of operation symbols $f$, each of which comes together with its \emph{arity} $n$, which is a nonnegative integer --- we denote this by $f\colon n\to 1$.
-Symbols of zero arity are also called \emph{constants}.
-Terms over $\Sigma$ are constructed from operations and variables in the usual way.
-An \emph{algebraic theory} over $\Sigma$ is given by a set of term equations closed under under inference of the standard equational logic.
-As usual, an algebraic theory arises as the deductive closure of a set of its \emph{axioms}. \end{defn} \iffull Given an algebraic theory $\CE$ over $\Sigma$ we can form a monad $\BBT$ as follows: $TX$ is the equivalence class of terms of the theory over free variables from $X$; $\eta_X:X\to TX$ casts a variable to a term; given $\sigma:X\to TY$ and $p \in TX$, $\sigma^{\klstar}(p)$ is the variable substitution $p[x \mapsto \sigma(x)]$.
-Conversely, we can pass from $\BBT$ to an algebraic theory $\CE$ by introducing an operation $f_a:n\to 1$ for each element $a$ of $Tn$.
-Such an operation can be interpreted as a map $\sem{f_a}:T X^n\to TX$ by putting $\sem{f_a}(t_1,\ldots,t_n)=(\lambda i.\,t_i)^{\klstar}(a)$.
-This yields a semantics of algebraic terms over $TX$ and we take as the algebraic theory in question the class of all term equations valid over any $TX$.
-The above conversions between finitary monads and algebraic theories are mutually inverse.
-In the sequel we denote by $\CE_{\BBT}$ the algebraic theory corresponding to $\BBT$.
-Notably, $\BBT$-algebras are then exactly the models of the algebraic theory $\CE_{\BBT}$. \fi \begin{expl}[Monads, Algebraic theories] Standard examples of computationally relevant monads include (cf.~\cite{Moggi91b}): \begin{itemize}[leftmargin=0cm,itemindent=.5cm,labelwidth=\itemindent,labelsep=0cm,align=left] \item The \emph{finite and unbounded powerset monads} $\PFin$ and $\PSet$.
-Only the first one is finitary and corresponds to the algebraic theory of join-semilattices with bottom. \item The \emph{store monad} over a store $S$.
-The functorial part given as $X\mapsto (X\times S)^S$.
-Typically, $S$ is the set of maps $L\to V$ from locations $L$ to values $V$.
-As shown in~\cite{PowerShkaravska04}, if $V$ is finite then the corresponding store monad can be captured by an algebraic theory over operations $\{lookup_l:V\to 1\}_{l\in L}$ and $\{update_{l,v}:1\to 1\}_{l\in L,v\in V}$. \item The \emph{continuation monad}.
-Given any set $R$, the assignment $X\mapsto (R^{X}\to R)$ yields a monad under the following definitions:\iffull
+In addition, finitary monads admit a presentation in terms of (finitary) equational theories over an algebraic signature as we now outline. \begin{definition}[$\Sigma$-theory] An \emph{algebraic signature} $\Sigma$ consists of operation symbols~$f$, each of which comes together with its \emph{arity} $n$, which is a nonnegative integer -- we denote this by $f\colon n\to 1$.
+Symbols of zero arity are also called \emph{constants}. $\Sigma$-terms are constructed from the operations in~$\Sigma$ and variables in the usual way.
+A \emph{$\Sigma$-theory} is given by a set of $\Sigma$-term equations closed under inference of the standard equational logic.
+We shall usually present an algebraic theory $\CE$ by its signature $\Sigma$ together with a set of \emph{axioms}; we then obtain $\CE$ as the \emph{deductive closure} of the given set of axioms under standard equational reasoning. \end{definition} \iffull Given a $\Sigma$-theory $\CE$ we can form a monad $\BBT_\CE$ as follows: $T_\CE X$ is the set of equivalence classes of terms of the theory over free variables from $X$ (in what follows we shall refer to equivalences of terms always by terms representing them); $\eta_X:X\to T_\CE X$ casts a variable to a term; given $\rho:X\to T_\CE Y$ and $p \in T_\CE X$, $\rho^{\klstar}(p)$ is the term $p\rho$ obtained by substituting the free variables in the term $p$ according to the substitution $\rho$.